 In connection with this scheme, each Manufacturer Defendant spent, and continues to spend, millions of dollars on promotional activities and materials that falsely deny or minimize the risks of opioids while overstating the benefit of using them for chronic non-cancer related pain.
 As just one example, on information and belief, the Manufacturer Defendants spent more than $14 million on medical journal advertising of opioids in 2011, nearly triple what they spent in 2001.

 Further, each Defendant promoted the use of opioids for pain through sales representatives who visited individual doctors and medical staff in their offices and through the implementation of small group speaker programs.
 Defendants devoted massive resources to direct such sales contacts with doctors.
-In 2014 alone, Defendants spent $168 million on detailing branded opioids to doctors, including $108 million by Purdue, $34 million by Janssen, $13 million by Cephalon, $10 million by Endo, and $2 million by Allergan.
+In 2014 alone, Defendants spent $168 million on detailing branded opioids to doctors, including $108 million by Purdue, $13 million by Cephalon, $10 million by Endo, and $2 million by Allergan.
 These amount to twice as much as Defendants spent on detailing in 2000.

-The deceptive marketing schemes included, among others, (a) the hiring of certain physicians, “hired guns,” to pollute the marketplace with false information regarding the efficacy and risks of opioids for chronic pain treatment; (b) false or misleading materials, speaker programs, webinars, and brochures by purportedly neutral third parties that were really designed and distributed by the Manufacturer Defendants; (c) false or misleading direct, branded advertisements and marketing materials; and (d) the misuse of treatment guidelines.
+The deceptive marketing schemes included, among others, (a) the hiring of certain physicians, or “hired guns,” to pollute the marketplace with false information regarding the efficacy and risks of opioids for chronic pain treatment; (b) false or misleading materials, speaker programs, webinars, and brochures by purportedly neutral third parties that were actually designed and distributed by the Manufacturer Defendants; (c) false or misleading direct, branded advertisements and marketing materials; and (d) the misuse of treatment guidelines.

 The Manufacturer Defendants’ misinformation campaign worked as intended.
-Across the country, demand for prescription opioids exploded, including in Rockbridge County.
+Across the country, demand for prescription opioids exploded, including in Halifax County.
 Doctors and medical professionals, swayed by the Manufacturer Defendants’ sophisticated propaganda machine, began prescribing prescription opioids for ailments ranging from headaches to neck pain to fibromyalgia.
-That unleashed a wave of addiction – further increasing the demand for opioids.
+That unleashed a wave of addiction—further increasing the demand for opioids.
 The Manufacturer Defendants’ profits soared.

 The Manufacturer Defendants’ Hired Guns